coin3d/coin/README.md

 On the surface, the API looked quite like Open Inventor already.
-The concepts used by Open Inventor are also often mentioned as good design methodologies in many software engineering books, and some of our developers had had some experience with the library in advance and found it incredibly convenient.
+The concepts used by Open Inventor are also often mentioned as good design methodologies in many software engineering books, and some of our developers had some experience with the library in advance and found it incredibly convenient.
 At the same time as we were contemplating a rewrite, the Free Software Movement got some great buzz going, and we saw the golden opportunity to homestead our library